Memoirs of the Forgotten Armies

 About the speakers

-Mark Gwynne is a business owner and investment banker.
-He has published a collection of his father’s letters, ‘Dear Mum and Dad: Letters Home from Active Service, 1941-45’, covering his experiences during the Second World War.
+Mark Gwynne is an investment manager.
+He has published a collection of his great-uncle’s letters, ‘Dear Mum and Dad: Letters Home from Active Service, 1941-45’, covering his experiences during the Second World War.

 Emily Maitlis is an award-winning journalist and former newsreader.
 Until 2021, she presented the BBC’s flagship current affairs show ‘Newsnight’.
 Since then, she has been a presenter of the daily podcast ‘The News Agents’.
 Emily is also the author of the ‘Sunday Times’ bestseller ‘Airhead: An Exploration of the Imperfect Art of Making News’.